ProsperWorks/oak/DESIGN.md

 ```

 We use this to defer our choice of time-space tradeoffs until runtime.
-`Caches::RedisCache` in `lib/caches/redis_cache.rb` enshrines this
+ALI's `Caches::RedisCache` mechanism enshrines this pattern by parsing
-pattern by parsing OAK options from the ENV:
+OAK options from the ENV:
+```
 # in Caches::RedisCache#_serialize

-```
 OAK.encode(
  pre_obj,
  redundancy:  (ENV["CACHE_OAK_REDUNDANCY_#{name}"] || 'sha1').intern,